NotAKidoS/NAK_CVR_Mods/SmartReticle/README.md

 # SmartReticle

-Simple mod that makes the Desktop reticle only appear when needed.
+Simple mod that makes the Desktop/VR Head reticle only appear when hovering over an interactable, holding an interaction button, or when using a tool.

 ---